-Now, more than ever before, Medicare Advantage plans are leaving beneficiaries exposed to hefty bills for hospital stays.
+Often, Medicare Advantage plans can leave beneficiaries exposed to hefty bills for hospital stays.
 Hospital indemnity insurance helps your clients have the money they need to get back on their feet!

 A type of ancillary product, hospital indemnity insurance can pay for expenses related to inpatient stays.
 Here’s why you should carve out a spot for these plans in your portfolio this fall.